 Consent is provided by the end user logging in with the RealMe account that they use on the Tenancy Services site.
 The 3-legged token that is generated in this process can then be used in future requests for retrieving bond and bond lodgement details that the landlord is associated with.

-Tenancy Bond API version 2 sandbox testing
+Tenancy Bond API sandbox testing

 Base path for sandbox testing: